LucasAlegre/SelfieArt/README.md

 ## Install

-We recommend to use our conda environment:
+We recommend the use of our conda environment:
 ```
 conda env create -f environment.yml
 ```